sivanmarom/Automated-Cloud-Infrastructure-Management/README.md

 # DevOps Infrastructure Deployment Project
 This project focuses on automating the deployment and management of a scalable infrastructure environment using Terraform and Jenkins on AWS.
 The infrastructure consists of various AWS resources and services, including EC2 instances, Jenkins server, load balancer, CloudWatch alarms, GitHub repository, DynamoDB table, S3 bucket, and IAM user.

-## Project Structure
+## Project Overview
-The project is organized into several Terraform modules, each responsible for provisioning and configuring a specific set of resources.
-The modules include:
+The DevOps Infrastructure Deployment Project aims to automate the provisioning and management of the infrastructure through the following Terraform modules:

 &#8226; EC2 Instance with Jenkins Server: Provisions an EC2 instance with Jenkins server installed, acting as the central hub for managing the deployment pipeline.